netease-youdao/BCEmbedding/README.md

 ***NOTE:***

+- Data Quality: To prevent test data leakage, English eval data is selected from the latest English articles in various fields on ArXiv, up to date December 30, 2023.
+Chinese eval data is selected from high-quality, as recent as possible, Chinese articles in the corresponding fields on Semantic Scholar.
 - Our ***bce-reranker-base_v1*** outperforms other open-source reranker models.
 - ***12 datasets*** of "Reranking" in ***`["en", "zh", "en-zh", "zh-en"]` setting***.
 - More evaluation details should be checked in [Reranker Models Evaluations](./Docs/EvaluationSummary/reranker_eval_summary.md).